Healthcare in Nigeria: Health insurance

-Historically, health insurance in Nigeria could be applied to a few instances: free health care provided and financed for all citizens, health care provided by government through a special health insurance scheme for government employees and private firms entering contracts with private health care providers.
-However, there are few people who fall within the three instances; as at 2015 less than 5% of Nigerians have health insurance coverage.
+Historically, health insurance in Nigeria could be applied to a few instances: free health care provided and financed for all citizens, health care provided by the government through a special health insurance scheme for government employees and private firms entering contracts with private health care providers.
+However, there are few people who fall within the three instances; as of 2015 less than 5% of Nigerians have health insurance coverage.